markroxor/elon/README.md

     \- 'Google Chrome'
     \- 'Firefox'

-here YouTube will take precedence over the browser Google Chrome.
+here YouTube will take precedence over Google Chrome.

+## Pushing as a system service
+`bash create_service.sh` # create service _without root_
-`sudo ./firstTime.sh` - to push logit as a system service and start logging at each boot.
+`sudo bash deploy_service.sh` # to push logit as a system service and start logging at each boot.
-`python get_data.py --time n` - to plot the pie-chart since last `n` days. `--time` is optional.
+`python get_data.py --time n` # to plot the pie-chart since last `n` days. `--time` is optional.

 This project is supposed to be a bare minimum for Andrejs's [ulogme](https://github.com/karpathy/ulogme).